 Black cumin seed oil aka black seed oil benefits are myriad, and the healing effects can relieve a wide range of symptoms.
 We’ll show you how this natural remedy can be used, and what side effects to look out for.

-“There is healing in black cumin for all diseases except death”.
-The Prophet Muhammed already knew this very well more than 1300 years ago.
 In India and the Middle East, the use of black cumin seed oil is an ancient tradition.
-There, it has been used for centuries to strengthen and give energy to the whole body.
+It has been used for centuries to strengthen and give energy to the whole body.
 Recently, the benefits of black cumin seed oil are becoming more popular in the West.
 It is now being used more and more often as a natural and less side-effect intense alternative to pharmaceuticals.

-Black cumin seed oil is made by pressing seeds of the fennel flower or nigella sativa (not to be confused with the seeds of the bunium bulbocastanum plant, which can also be referred to as black cumin).
-Ideally, black seed oil is cold-pressed, as many of the chemical constituents are sensitive to heat.
+Black cumin seed oil is made by pressing seeds of the fennel flower or nigella sativa.
+Ideally, the black cumin seed oil is cold-pressed, as many of the chemical constituents are sensitive to heat.

 Black cumin seed oil contains:

-- Thymoquinone is the main bioactive constituent of black seed oil and is said to have powerful pain-relieving, anti-inflammatory, and anti-cancer effects.
+- Thymoquinone is the main bioactive constituent of black cumin seed oil and is said to have powerful pain-relieving, anti-inflammatory, and anti-cancer effects.

 - Linoleic acid, is an essential fatty acid that the human body cannot synthesize on its own, and must therefore be ingested.

 - Other fatty acids like oleic acid and palmitic acid are reported to have rejuvenating effects on hair and skin as well as boost the immune system and reduce inflammation.

 - Vitamins A, B, and C, as well as minerals like zinc, calcium and potassium, iron, magnesium, and selenium, nourish your body and promote overall health.

-Black Seed Oil Health Benefits: Uses and Effects
+Black Cumin Seed Oil Health Benefits and Uses

 The potential benefits of black cumin seed oil are many: